Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in

 It has been decided to replace existing surveys, including Welsh Health Survey, with a new survey of adults starting during 2016-17 which will include health related questions.
-Welsh Health Survey will run until the end of 2015, the results for 2015 will therefore be the final set of Welsh Health Survey results.
+Welsh Health Survey ceased in its current form at the end of 2015, the results for 2015 will therefore be the final set of Welsh Health Survey results.
 Further information on this change in approach can be found on the National Survey for Wales webpage.